 Today it’s all about how to dehydrate marshmallows for hot cocoa and more.
-When they go sale this is the perfect time to dehydrate several quart mason jars full to supply the family for the next several months.
+When the marshmallows go on sale this is the perfect time to dehydrate several quart mason jars full to supply the family for the next several months.
 These taste like the Lucky Charms in the cereal boxes.

 If you love hot cocoa or hot chocolate, you will love adding some of these to your hot drink.
 Oh my, they make the warm drink even more delicious.
 If you have your own homemade cocoa mix, make a cup and add a few of these mini marshmallows.

 How To Dehydrate Marshmallows